ajosephides/pretty-cron-parser/README.md

 ## Example
 ![example](https://github.com/ajosephides/pretty-cron-parser/blob/master/public/cron_parser_working_example_screenshot.png)

-## Known issues to do work on
+## Areas to improve
 * currently the parser doesn't work with a compound expression e.g. `1,3,5,6,10-20`  or  `5-15/5`
 * day of week and month do not work with 3 letter strings.
 Integer values only
-* further error checking
+* further error checking - currently validation tests assume input valid unless certain criteria.
+It is permissive rather than strict.
 * printing method is a little hacky
+* output doesn't validate against itself... e.g input `* * * 2 * /some/command` will output all dom (1-31) and not (1-28 or 29).
+Unknown if this is a requirement